Just when you thought it was safe to put away those shoulder pads…

 Guest stars from the original soap included Gordon Thomson (Adam Carrington), Jack Coleman (Steven Carrington) and Diahann Carroll (Dominique Deveraux).
 Other guest stars included Michael Parks, David Hedison and Kevin McCarthy.

 The Colbys were headed by multi-billionaire and head of Colby Enterprises and family patriarch, Jason Colby.
 He was brother to the ill-fated Cecil Colby ( a one time Alexis husband in Dynasty until she “accidentally” killed him in the throes of passion) and presumed dead, Philip.
 Jason was also husband to Alexis’ English cousin (Stephanie Beacham), Sable and brother to Constance.

 Sable had three grown-up kids to Jason.
 These were playboy Miles, who at the beginning of the series happily ensconced with Fallon (here initially Randall, as she had amnesia) Carrington, sensible level-headed businesswoman, Monica (Tracy Scoggins) and the one that everyone forgets, Bliss (Claire Yarlett).

 Miles was played by Grease 2‘s Michael Carrington, aka English heart-throb, Maxwell Caulfield… leading to a few tears (in our household) in his on-off love triangle with Jeff over was Randall now Fallon, when this hunky Englishman always lost out.

 Also in the cast, as a kind of matriarchal figure to Jeff was Barbara Stanwyck.
-Stanwyck playing Aunt Constance (Colby Patterson).
+Stanwyck played Aunt Constance (Colby Patterson).
 Stanwyck appeared in three episodes of Dynasty and the first season of The Colbys.

 Later, Frankie (Katharine Ross) joined the cast as Sable’s sister and Jeff’s estranged mother.. who had more than a soft spot for her sister’s husband, both in her younger days and later in the series.
 She was married to Jason’s brother Philip… (still with me?).

-The villain of the soap was the wonderfully named Zach Powers with the voice as smooth as Corinthian leather was Khannnnnnnnnnnnnnnnnn! from Star Trek, Ricardo Montalban.
+The villain of the soap was the wonderfully named Zach Powers with a voice as smooth as Corinthian leather was Khannnnnnnnnnnnnnnnnn! from Star Trek, Ricardo Montalban.
 This was also a complete departure from Mr Roarke in Fantasy Island.

 This series concentrated on Jeff Colby (John James) as he left Denver for California to his family at his Aunt Constance’s request.
 As a nice wee incentive, he gets 50% of the family company too.
 Thus upsetting Sable, who has three kids to the man with the other 50%, Jason.